Bloody Mannequin Orchestra

-Bloody Mannequin Orchestra were an influential early 1980s punk band from Bethesda, MD.
+Bloody Mannequin Orchestra were an influential early 1980s punk band from Bethesda, Maryland.
 They formed around a small, but active, scene at Bethesda-Chevy Chase High School and were part of the larger D.C hardcore community.
 The band members were Colin Sears, Roger Marbury, Alex Mahoney, Sharon Cheslow and Charles Bennington.

-Cheslow had been in Chalk Circle, "the first all-female band to emerge from harDCore," before BMO.
-Sears and Marbury went on to form the mid-'80s Revolution Summer era Dischord Records band Dag Nasty with Brian Baker of Minor Threat.
+Cheslow had been in Chalk Circle, "the first all-female band to emerge from harDCore," before Bloody Mannequin Orchestra was created.
+Sears and Marbury went on to form the mid-1980s Revolution Summer era Dischord Records band Dag Nasty with Brian Baker of Minor Threat.

-BMO released cassettes and the Roadmap to Revolution LP on WGNS, a label started by Sears, Cheslow and Geoff Turner (later in Gray Matter).
+Bloody Mannequin Orchestra released a few cassettes and the Roadmap to Revolution LP on WGNS, a label started by Sears, Cheslow, and Geoff Turner (who was later a member in the band Gray Matter).
 Cheslow and Sears also published the fanzine If This Goes On.
-BMO, like other Bethesda bands, were known for their smart, playful music with a political consciousness.
-In a review of Roadmap to Revolution for MRR, Ruth Schwartz wrote that the unique "hard-edged" and "art-damaged" music utilized different instruments and styles, and featured "eclectic lyrics that parody soldiers, heads of state, and people that think they're cool."
+Bloody Mannequin Orchestra, like other bands to come out of Bethesda, were known for their smart, playful music with a political consciousness.
+In a review of Roadmap to Revolution for the magazine MRR, Ruth Schwartz wrote that the unique "hard-edged" and "art-damaged" music utilized different instruments and styles, and featured "eclectic lyrics that parody soldiers, heads of state, and people that think they're cool."